atmoos/cv/ReferenceArchitectures.md

 ### Challenges

-This system had been designed and implemented twice before I was given the task to attempt a design an implementation.
-Very briefly some of the chief concerns I set out to solve:
+This system had been designed and implemented twice before I was given the task.
+Very briefly some of the chief design concerns I set out to solve:

 - Improving structural connascence
   - Partitioning based on sub-domains